Principal Investigators: Cynthia R. Harris, Greta Swanson

 Rebecca Ramirez, 2021-2022: Rebecca Ramirez joined ELI in September 2021.
 Prior to joining ELI, Rebecca held law clerk and externship positions with the General Counsel of the Oceans and Coasts Section at NOAA, Earthjustice and the Human Rights Clinic at the University of Miami School of Law.
 She received her J.D. with a concentration in Environmental Law from the University of Miami School of law, graduating cum laude.
 At Miami Law, Rebecca was an Associate Editor for the University of Miami Inter-American Law Review and a Teaching Assistant for Professor Daniel Suman’s Coastal Law and Policy course.
 She received her M.P.S. in Marine Ecosystems and Society from the University of Miami Rosenstiel School of Marine and Atmospheric Science, earning an Award of Academic Merit.
 She holds a B.A. in English from the University of Texas at Austin.

-Zoe Vogel, Summer 2022: Zoe is a rising 3L at the Tulane University Law School, where she serves as the Editor-in-Chief of the Tulane Environmental Law Journal, Intersectionality Chair of the Environment & Energy Law Society and a Research Assistant at the Tulane Institute on Water Resources Law and Policy.
+Zoe Vogel, Summer 2022: Zoe is a student at the Tulane University Law School, where she serves as the Editor-in-Chief of the Tulane Environmental Law Journal, Intersectionality Chair of the Environment & Energy Law Society and a Research Assistant at the Tulane Institute on Water Resources Law and Policy.
 Zoe received her bachelor's degree in Business from the University of Minnesota, Carlson School of Management.

-David White, Summer 2022: David is a law student at the University of California, Berkeley.
+David White, Summer 2022: David is a student at the University of California, Berkeley.
 As a student, David has worked in the Land Law and Environment sections of the California Attorney General's office and at the California-China Climate Institute.

-Grace Gibson, Spring 2022: Grace is currently a student at Georgetown University Law Center committed to a career in public interest environmental law.
+Grace Gibson, Spring 2022: Grace is a student at Georgetown University Law Center committed to a career in public interest environmental law.
 She serves as Administrative Editor of Vol. 35 of the Georgetown Environmental Law Review and is a member of the Georgetown Environmental Law Society and the Native American Law Students Association.
 Grace is from Tampa, Florida and graduated from the University of Florida in 2019.

 Research & Publications Interns: